 Biden Holds 1st Call As President With China's Xi As Trade, Security Issues Loom

-President Biden held a call with Chinese President Xi Jinping on Wednesday, the White House said — the first conversation since he took office with a leader whose country poses vast economic, climate, and security challenges to the United States.
+President Biden spoke with Chinese President Xi Jinping on Wednesday night, the White House said — an opening conversation that provided clues about how the new administration plans to deal with a country that poses vast economic, climate, and security challenges to the United States.

+Biden raised some of the thorniest bilateral issues, but also talked about potential areas for cooperation, the White House said.
+The call comes after Biden and his officials did rounds of calls with allies and regional partners, signaling that the United States will depart from the former Trump administration's go-it-alone approach to China.

 "President Biden underscored his fundamental concerns about Beijing's coercive and unfair economic practices, crackdown in Hong Kong, human rights abuses in Xinjiang, and increasingly assertive actions in the region, including toward Taiwan," the White House said in a statement.